w4bo/AA2526-unibo-mldm/slides/03-dataunderstanding.md

 This task tackles the data mining questions, which can be addressed using querying, visualization, and reporting.

 - Create a data exploration report that outlines the first findings, or an initial hypothesis
-- For instance, query the data to discover the which features are correlated with the target of the analysis
+- For instance, query the data to discover which features are correlated with the target of the analysis

 # Iris